-Wisconsin - "... a child who is between the ages of 6 and 18 years old ...."
+Wisconsin - "... a child who is between the ages of 6 and 18 years old"

-Wyoming - " . . . a child . . . whose 7th birthday falls on or before September 15 of any year and who has not attained his 16th birthday . . . " or " . . . completed the tenth grade . . . . "
+Wyoming - "... a child ... whose 7th birthday falls on or before September 15 of any year and who has not attained his 16th birthday ... " or "... completed the tenth grade "

-Recent updates to this ECS StateNote have been made by Melodye Bush, Kyle Zinth, Anthony DeSouza, Michael Colasanti and Ashley Zaleski.
+Recent updates to this ECS StateNote have been made by Melodye Bush, Kyle Zinth, and Michael Colasanti.

-© 2009 by the Education Commission of the States (ECS).
+© 2010 by the Education Commission of the States (ECS).
 All rights reserved.
-ECS is a nonprofit, nationwide organization that helps state leaders shape education policy.
+ECS is the only nationwide interstate compact devoted to education.

-To request permission to excerpt part of this publication, either in print or electronically, please fax a request to the attention of the ECS Communications Department, 303.296.8332 or e-mail ecs@ecs.org.
+ECS encourages its readers to share our information with others.
+To request permission to reprint or excerpt some of our material, please contact the ECS Information Clearinghouse at 303.299.3675 or e-mail ecs@ecs.org.